ribeironl/powershell.block.ip/README.md

 # My PowerShell Project

 ## Overview
-This project is a PowerShell-based application that includes a main script, a module with reusable functions, and test scripts to validate functionality.
+This project is a PowerShell-based application that includes several powershell scripts that run independently, to manage a fortinet firewall ip block list.
+Also it removes from the block list if the ip after x number of hours.

 ## Project Structure
 ```